Science, Evidence Proving Transmissibility

 According to neuroscientist Laura Manuelidis, at least 25 percent of Alzheimer’s diagnoses are wrong.
 These misdiagnoses are actually CJD, which is further up the prion spectrum.
 CJD, without dispute, is extremely infectious to caregivers and loved ones.

-Studies confirm that people and animals dying of prion disease contaminate the environment around them with prions because prions are in the urine, feces, blood, mucus and saliva of each victim.
+Studies confirm that people and animals dying of prion disease contaminate the environment around them with prions because prions are in the skin, urine, feces, blood, mucus and saliva of each victim.
 Each victim becomes an incubator and a distributor of the Pandora-like pathogen.
 Victims are contagious long before they exhibit clinical symptoms.

 At the personal level, this is very bad news for caregivers, especially spouses, who are 600 percent more likely to contract neurodegenerative disease from patients (Duke University and Utah State University).
 A cough, sneeze, utensils and drinking glasses all become lethal pathways.
 Once an item is contaminated, it’s impossible to sterilize.
 The human prion is resistant to both heat and chemicals.
 It’s reported that prions released from people are up to a hundred thousand times more difficult to deactivate than prions from most animals.
 Prions are not alive, so they can’t be killed.